0joseDark/dream-sonho/README.md

    - My idea is to do what is already done, and test new things like bots/robots
    - minha ideia é fazer bots/robôs com IA, e podem ser condusidos
    - My idea is to make bots/robots with AI, and they can be driven
+   - nós ter ferramentas IA, só precisamos fazer a IA fazer as coisas como bots/robôs com IA, e podem ser condusidos
+   - we have AI tools, we just need to make AI do things like AI bots/robots, and they can be driven
  # Sonho de Exploração Espacial

 Visão que combina elementos essenciais: